 WHO SHOULD ATTEND?

-Boosting innovation quality, capacity, agility
+Although boosting innovation quality, capacity,

-The learning applies to the private and public sectors
+in the private and public sectors.

-We suggest you register at least two teammates.
+we suggest you register at least two teammates.

 Examples of innovation-based firms created by dyads